 The technique is simply to take a shaving from a strip of wood with a plane and glue it into a ring shape.
 Then a bit of sanding and polishing is all you need to finish things off.

 Starting with the wood, an old pallet is an excellent shape.
 You just need to shave a strip from the long narrow edge and you will have a long curl of thin wood to work with.
 As a plane I use a Rali hand planer which is small, cheap and really perfect for this task.
 It comes with spare blades so pop in a fresh one and run it along the wood.
 A length of about 50 cm is more than enough for one ring.
+You want a nice thin shaving.
+If your shavings are too thick you will have problems later on.

 Now you need to wrap it round something of the correct diameter.
 I have big fingers so a wine cork is the perfect size for me to make a ring for myself.
 Smaller diameter dowel is easy to find and you can easily adjust the size down with sandpaper or up with a few turns of masking tape.